python-poetry/cleo/CONTRIBUTING.md

 ## Code Style and Linters

-We use [Black](https://github.com/psf/black) to format the code and [Ruff](https://github.com/charliermarsh/ruff) as the linter.
+We use [Ruff](https://github.com/charliermarsh/ruff) as the linter and formatter.
-They are all integrated into [pre-commit](https://pre-commit.com/).
+It is integrated into [pre-commit](https://pre-commit.com/).
 You can enable it by:

 > NOTICE: `pre-commit` is declared as one of development dependencies of Cleo.
 If you don't have `pre-commit` installed globally, prepend the commands in this section with `poetry run`